erik-ingwersen-ey/PyBlend/README.md

 }
 ```

-The output JSON indicates that the **ore is reclaimed from three stockpiles** 1,
+The optimization result indicates that the **ore is reclaimed from three stockpiles** 1,
 2, and 3 using **engines 1 and 2**.
 The total weight reclaimed from these
 stockpiles is as follows: